Ohtani bounces back with go-ahead run as Angels edge Astros - WHIZ News

 The two-way star from Japan tried to score the winning run during Wednesday’s 9-5 loss to Houston in 12 innings, but was called out after a perfect throw from right fielder Chas McCormick.
 One night later, Ohtani helped the Angels avoid their first four-game sweep against the Astros since 2013, keeping Houston’s magic number at three for clinching the AL West.

-The game was tied 1-all when Mayfield lined a double down the left-field line off Lance McCullers Jr. (12-5) to score Ohtani and Jared Walsh.
-Mayfield had six RBIs in the four-game series against his former team.
+The game was tied 1-all in the sixth inning when Mayfield lined a double down the left-field line off Lance McCullers Jr. (12-5) to score Ohtani and Jared Walsh.
+Mayfield had six RBIs in the series against his former team.

 “He shows up every day and takes good at-bats,” Los Angeles manager Joe Maddon said.
 “The guy’s a survivor and he’s done a great job with this opportunity.”

-Ohtani got aboard on a one-out walk when ball four was just below the lower half of the strike zone.
+Ohtani got aboard on a one-out walk when ball four was just below the strike zone.
 He stole second, but that was challenged when it appeared shortstop Carlos Correa might have tagged Ohtani before his foot reached the bag.
 Umpires upheld the call.

 “I think if you guys are asking, you know,” McCullers said about the walk.
 “Not only that, but clearly he was out at second.
 When the game is affected by the guys not playing it, it sucks.”